vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 That is calculated by:
 `Commitment * market.liquidity.stakeToCcyVolume`, measured in `price level x volume`, i.e. settlement currency of the market.

-Once an LP commits to a market, they need to meet the minimum set by the [liquidity SLA] LINK.
-Exceeding the minimum means they’ll receive more fee revenue.
+Once you commit to a market, you need to meet the minimum set by the [liquidity SLA](./rewards-penalties.md#liquidity-sla).
+Exceeding the minimum leads to more fee revenue.
+Not meeting the minimum means fee revenue is withheld, plus extra penalties.

 ## When to commit liquidity
 You can commit liquidity to a market at any time in the [market's lifecycle](../trading-on-vega/market-lifecycle.md) when it is accepting orders.